 This book is a (mostly successful) attempt to cover this academic subject in user-friendly fashion.
 McGee has a great ability to boil down a complex idea to very few words and bring clarity to the subject.

 The book is designed so readers can just dive in anywhere, so he often repeats things, almost word for word, from chapter to chapter.
 Lots of great tips.
 Penguin, 2010, 576 pages, hardcover, few recipes, few illustrations.

 The Science of Good Food by David Joachim and Andrew Schloss

 About Our Product Reviews And The AmazingRibs.com Best Value Medals In this food science reference book, ingredients and methods are listed alphabetically from Abalone through Frying to Zucchini and the authors explain what ingredients are made of, how they behave when cooked, and how various methods work.
 There are good photos, tables, charts, and tips, and the design is friendly and contemporary.
 Some techniques have recipes.
-Very helpful, but it falls just short of being definitive.
-For example, under brining the authors recommend a 5% brine and have a table for how long to soak various meats.
-But nowhere is there a recipe for a basic 5% brine.
+Full disclosure: In 2017 Joachim became the editor of this website.
 Robert Rose, 2008, 624 pages, paperback, numerous recipes and color photos.

 The Omnivore's Dilemma by Michael Pollan